 Heart of Illinois United Way's Grant Evaluation Process

-As the largest non-governmental funder of health and human care services in central Illinois, the Heart of Illinois United Way is dedicated to ensuring the people in our communities have access to the education, income and health programs they need.
+As the largest non-governmental funder of health and human care services in central Illinois, the Heart of Illinois United Way is dedicated to ensuring the people in our communities have access to the education, financial stability and health programs they need.

 - Annual funding is awarded based on need, the availability of funds and evaluation and measurement of the community outcomes achieved by the program(s).
 Funding recommendations are then presented to the HOIUW Board of Directors for approval at the May meeting.

-- The 2016-2017 funding cycle is the second year of a three-year process.
-Programs reviewed for funding must address education, income and health needs in central Illinois.
+- The 2017-2018 funding cycle is the third year of a three-year process.
+Programs reviewed for funding must address education, financial stability and health needs in central Illinois.

 - In addition to the grants listed above, the Community Impact Fund also grants dollars to three initiatives and through Youth United (student United Way).
 Click below to read more about these initiatives.